Follet’s Island and Surfside Beach, Texas.

 The Texas Coast offers a multitude of beach fishing destinations.
-Follets Island/Surfside Beach, is another great example of that.
-The island lies just across the San Luis Pass toll bridge from Galveston Island and extends for approximately 15 miles southwest to the small coastal community of Surfside Texas.
+Follet’s Island and Surfside Beach, is another great example of that.
+Follet’s island lies just across the San Luis Pass toll bridge from Galveston Island and extends for approximately 15 miles southwest to the small coastal community of Surfside Texas.
 Nearly the entire length of beach is public access including vehicular access.
 Though still close to the Houston Metropolitan area, Follets Island is usually less crowded than neighboring Galveston Island to the North and East.
 Like any other public beach however, summer weekends and holidays can get a little congested.

 Why Follets Island?

 With San Luis Pass at one end and the mouth of the Brazos River at the other, Follets Island has all the ingredients for excellent Surf Fishing.
-With the exchange of water between the Gulf of Mexico and West Galveston Bay through the pass on one end and constant flow of nutrients and bait from the Brazos River on the other.
+With the exchange of water between the Gulf of Mexico and West Galveston Bay through the pass on one end and constant flow of nutrients and bait from the Brazos River on the other, Follet’s Island draws bait fish and predators in close to shore.
 You have the makings of a great fishery.
 Summertime speckled trout fishing can be lights out when the surf conditions are right.
 The abundance of bait and predators moving in and out of the pass and surfside jetties means no shortage of fishing opportunities.

 Travel and Accommodations.